-Advanced Placement.
-Advanced Placement is credit or placement in a college course on the basis of performance in high school or scores on exams as the Advanced Placement (AP) Exams.
+Advance Placement.
+Advanced Placement is credit or placement in a college course based on performance in high school or scores on exams as the Advanced Placement (AP) Exams.
 Scores 4 or 5 on the APs can often help you place out of introductory courses in college.

 Bachelor of Arts and Sciences (BA/BS).
-A standard degree by the college or university to a person who has completed a four year course of study or its equivalent in the liberal arts.
+A standard degree by the college or university to a person who has completed a four-year course of study or its equivalent in the liberal arts.

 Bachelor of Fine Arts (BFA).
 A standard degree for students seeking a professional education in the visual or performing arts.
-A typical BFA program consists of two-thirds study in the arts, with one-third in more general liberal arts studies.
+A typical BFA program consists of two-thirds study in the arts, with onethird in more general liberal arts studies.

 Candidate Notification Date.
 This is the date by which colleges notify students of their admissions decisions.
-Usually the date is April 1^s.
+Usually the date is April 1st.